svecosystem/formsnap/sites/docs/content/components/field-errors.md

 tagline: Components
 ---

-By default, the `FieldErrors` component renders the following structure by default (attributes omitted for brevity):
+The `FieldErrors` component renders the following structure by default (attributes omitted for brevity):

 ```svelte
 <div>